Lunar-Eclipse255/maelstrom/README.md

         maelstrom::logging::set_robot_coords(x_pos, y_pos, theta_heading);
      ```

-## Output and functionality of maelstrom core functions

 ## Extra functions
 1. In any function you can use `maelstrom::logging::write_to_file(std::string message, log_file file);` this function can be used to write a message to either the log or error file
    * The std::string will be the message and the log_file will be used to specify which file to write to, use `E_ERROR_LOG` to write to the error log file and `E_DATA_LOG` to write to the data log file.